-Lighting impacts the playability of a billiards table.
+Lighting impacts the playability of a billiard table.
 When positioned poorly, it can obstruct the table’s range of view.
 A light too low runs the risk of getting struck by a cue; one too high blinds the players.
 Shadows cast along the banks and around the pockets may also reduce the accuracy of some shots.

 Center the Lights